 Note: Biology 170 and Biology 180 may be taken in either order.
-Students with an advanced placement score of 4 will receive credit for Biology 110N (4 semester hours).
-Students with an advanced placement score of 5 will receive credit for Biology 250B (5 semester hours).
+Students with an advanced placement score of 4 will receive credit for Biology 110N (4 credits).
+Students with an advanced placement score of 5 will receive credit for Biology 250B (5 credits).

 Biology 255: Biological Literacy is to be taken by all Biology majors by the end of the fall of the junior year; prerequisites: Biology 170 & 180

-A minimum of four semester hours from each of the following groups.
+A minimum of four credits from each of the following groups.
 Note that all courses at the 200-level and above have Biology 170 and 180 as prerequisites.